Mrpatekful/swats/README.md

 ## Usage

-Installing the package is fairly straightforward with pip directly from this git repository or from pypi with either of the following commands.
+Installing the package is straightforward with pip directly from this git repository or from pypi with either of the following commands.

 ```bash
 pip install git+https://github.com/Mrpatekful/swats